waltercostamb/features_pipeline/README.md

 ## Isoelectric points of proteins

 Proteins are annotated by checkM (using prodigal internally).
 Isoelectric point of proteins is calculated by EMBOSS pepstats.
-Lastaly, the output of pepstats is formated by an in-house script.
+Lastly, the output of pepstats is formated by an in-house script.
 Rules: genes_checkm and isoelectric_point.

+## Prophages

+Phage genomes are identified in the prokaryotic genomes using Jager.
+Rule: prophages_jaeger.